chirpy8/chirpy8.github.io/_posts/2024-07-06-post-Firmware4.md

 ---
 In this post, we will start to analyze an AJ27 CPU firmware file.

 First we need to open Ghidra.
-If you are using windows (as opposed to Linux, Mac, etc.) then this can be done by double clicking on the clicking the "ghidraRun" Windows Batch File in the Ghidra directory you hopefully have downloaded and extracted. (snapshot of directory for version Ghidra 11.1.1 shown below)
+If you are using windows (as opposed to Linux, Mac, etc.) then this can be done by double clicking on the "ghidraRun" Windows Batch File in the Ghidra directory you hopefully have downloaded and extracted. (snapshot of directory for version Ghidra 11.1.1 shown below)

 ![ghidra 11.1.1 directory snapshot]({{ site.url }}{{ site.baseurl }}/assets/images/ghidra 11.1.1 directory snapshot.png)